 American Muslims are not going anywhere, nor should they.
 Islamism, however, should be fought.
 To do so, state and federal governments must delegitimize Islamism in political and civic circles.
 This cannot be achieved without the cooperation of moderate Muslims.
 Only a considered, intelligent approach to counter-extremism can effectively tackle the Islamists who have gripped American Islam so tightly.

 At the cost of whole Muslim communities becoming isolated from Western society, tens of thousands of radicalized Muslim youth joining terrorist groups overseas, and civil unrest increasing, Europe has discovered that the pernicious effect of extremism is just as dangerous as an explosive act of terrorism.
 In America, let's not learn these lessons too late.

-Sam Westrop writes for Islamist Watch, a project of the Middle East Forum.
-He is director of research for Americans for Peace and Tolerance.
+— Sam Westrop is a fellow of the Gatestone Institute and a writer for Islamist Watch, a project of the Middle East Forum.